Skip to Content

 Please leave a comment on the blog or share a photo on Pinterest

-However you decided to make your owl, there are a few ways that you can turn it into a menagerie of pinecone owl ornaments to hang somewhere fun, or even on a tree as part of your diy owl decor.
+However you decided to make your owl, there are a few ways that you can turn it into a cute owl ornament to hang somewhere fun, or even on a tree as part of your holiday decor.

-I found this handy little video on YouTube that teaches you how to turn pine cones into ornaments, so here is a link to that.
+I found this handy little video on YouTube that teaches you how to turn pine cones into ornaments, they show several ways to hang/ tie them.

 I feel like they teach you the basics on how to hang a pine cone, and make it ornamental, enough so that I don’t need to make a video to teach you how too.

-Here’s what the felt owls that my kids and I made look like.
+Here’s what the owls that my kids and I made look like.

-Don’t forget that I said that you can easily switch things up with these little owls and each kid can make them in whatever colors or combinations of things that they desire to really add a personal touch.
+Don’t forget that you can easily switch things up with these little owls and each kid can make them in whatever colors or combinations of things that they desire to really add a personal touch.

 What age children are recommended to craft with pine cones?